alexa/alexa-auto-sdk/docs/get-started.md

 ## Follow a developer guide

-Use the developer guides for [Android](./android/index.md) or [Native C++](./native/index.md) to guide you through the next steps to develop your Auto SDK integration.
+Use the developer guide for [Native C++](./native/index.md) to guide you through the next steps to develop your Auto SDK integration.
+If your vehicle uses the Android platform, follow the developer documentation for [Alexa Auto App](https://developer.amazon.com/en-US/docs/alexa/alexa-auto-app/overview.html) instead.